 NATURALISTIC OBSERVATIONS

 • Observational design: behavioural categories; event sampling; time sampling

-Observations are a vital tool in the psychologists armory and if done properly can provide oodles of ecologically valid and detailed information about all manner of behaviours.
+Observations are a vital tool in the psychologist's arsenal and, if done properly, can provide oodles of ecologically valid and detailed information about all manner of behaviours.
 However, they also have many pitfalls and raise a whole host of methodological and ethical issues.
-Observations can be subdivided in many ways each with their own distinct advantages and disadvantages.
+Observations can be subdivided in many ways, each with its own distinct advantages and disadvantages.

 Please do not get confused over experiments that use observations as a method of assessing participants (e.g., the DV).
-For example Bandura’s Bobo dolls and Piliavin’s work on bystander apathy on the New York subway.
-These are not observations they are experiments first and foremost.
-We all know what questionnaires are and have all filled lots of them in during our lifetimes.
-Basically a questionnaire is a list of written questions that are able to gather lots of relevant information relatively quickly and cheaply.
+For example, Bandura’s Bobo Dolls and Piliavin’s work on bystander apathy on the New York subway.
+These are not observations; they are experiments first and foremost.
+We all know what questionnaires are and have all filled out lots of them over the years.
+Basically, a questionnaire is a list of written questions that can gather a lot of relevant information relatively quickly and cheaply.

-But when it comes to determining observations from correlations and experiments that use observations things get more tricky.
-It can confusing to determine the type of research method used if observations are in the mix.
-This is because observations are not just used in surveys, they are also used in experiments and correlations.
-For example, Piliavin’s work on bystander apathy on the New York subway was developed to measure apathy and raters had to observe how many participants helped a distressed passenger on the subway.
+But when it comes to determining observations from correlations and experiments that use observations, things get trickier.
+It can be confusing to determine the type of research method used if observations are in the mix.
+This is because observations are not just used in surveys; they are also used in experiments and correlations.
+For example, Piliavin’s work on bystander apathy on the New York subway was designed to measure apathy, and raters had to observe how many participants helped a distressed passenger.

-If tally had only been carried out on one set of participants, e.g., it was the only measure being taken from participants then it would indeed be considered an observation.
-But the results from one train were compared with another train which had different IV.
-Therefore, this study is not an example of an observation; it is an example of a experiment that used observations to gather its data.
+If tally had only been carried out on one set of participants, e.g., it was the only measure taken from participants, then it would indeed be considered an observation.
+But the results from one train were compared with another train, which had a different IV.
+Therefore, this study is not an observation; it is an experiment that used observations to gather its data.

-The criteria for a choosing an observation over other methods, is that in true observation, participants are only doing one thing, e.g., ALL participants are being watched on one subway train and no other measures or conditions happen.
-This point is also true for interviews and questionnaires.
+The criterion for choosing observation over other methods is that, in true observation, participants are doing only one thing, e.g., ALL participants are being watched on one subway train, with no other measures or conditions.
+This point also applies to interviews and questionnaires.

+NATURALISTIC OBSERVATIONS